sylvainkalache/ec2-bot/README.md

 # What is that for?
-Simple script to launch an instance an attach an EBS volume to it that is created from a snapshot.
+Simple script to launch an instance an attach an EBS volume to it that is created from a snapshot and mount it on the instance.

 # Requirements

 * Ruby (tested under v2.1.2)
 * Bundler
-* Fill the config.yml file

-Using aws-sdk v2
+* aws-sdk v2
+* SSH key pair that is configured with AWS
+* 5 minutes of your time

-# How to us
+# How to use

 * run `bundle install`
 * create a config.yml file `cp config-example.yml config.yml`